By LAURA LOREK

 He’s working to make that happen.

 On Saturday, Broomes participated in the Alamo Civic Hackathon held at Geekdom on the seventh floor of the Rand building in downtown San Antonio.
 Code for America and Geekdom sponsored the event along with OpenSATX.
-More than 30 people participate.
+More than 30 people participated.
 Catherine Lester, Allen Buck and Pegy Brimhall organized the event.

 It was part of the National Day of Civic Hacking in which more than 100 cities held hackathons nationwide and in some countries, said Buck, the San Antonio event’s captain.